Transient ischaemic attack (TIA)

 If you suspect you are having a TIA, call triple zero (000) for an ambulance, even if your symptoms disappear and you start to feel better.

-What is a TIA?
+What is a transient ischaemic attack (TIA)?

-- slurred speech
+- slurred speech (your tongue might feel thick)

 - facial numbness or weakness